 - 1 small box (wooden or metal)

-    - 6-8 Bobby pins or other springy material (paper clips)
+- 6-8 Bobby pins or other springy material (like paper clips)

 - [Optional] 1 wooden craft stick

 - Cut a circle in the top of the box.

 - Straighten out several bobby pins and then tape them to the top of the box, leaving the ends of the pins hanging over the hole.

 - [Optional] You can use a craft stick to help hold the pins in place.
 Tape the craft stick over top of the pins and then tape that to the box.

 - After all the tape is in place, start flicking the pins with your thumbs!

 A box harp is a pretty cool little invention.
 It can be made a number of different ways, but the way we did it was as easy as looking around the kitchen for parts.
 The box allows the rubber bands to have a deep resonance in their sound.